Loading...

 Take the time to understand what documentation is needed to support your request.
 Ensure that you gather all the necessary information and meet the requirements specific to your condition to strengthen your application.

-One common question when seeking MCAT accommodations is whether these are reported to medical schools.
+One common question when seeking AAMC MCAT accommodations is whether these are reported to medical schools.
 The short answer is no. Concessions granted for the MCAT are only written to medical schools if you choose to disclose this information.

-The admissions process for medical schools is separate from the MCAT accommodations process.
+The admissions process for medical schools is separate from the AAMC MCAT accommodations process.
 When applying to medical schools, you have the choice of whether or not to disclose any accommodations you received during the MCAT.
 It is a personal decision, and you should consider the benefits and potential implications of disclosing this information.

 It’s important to note that medical schools value diversity and inclusion.
 They are committed to evaluating applicants holistically, considering various factors such as academic achievements, experiences, personal qualities, and demonstrated abilities.